 - Take care of yourself too.
 Eat healthy foods.
 Make time for exercise, such as a brisk daily walk.
 If you can, sleep when the baby sleeps — even during the day.
 Avoid alcohol and other drugs.

 - Remember that it's temporary.
 Colic episodes often improve by age 3 months.

 It's also important to recognize your limits.
 If your baby's crying is causing you to lose control, put the baby in a safe place — such as a crib — and go to another room to collect yourself.
 If necessary, contact your doctor, a local crisis intervention service or a mental health help line for additional support.
+Never shake your baby.
 These suggestions apply not only to parents but also to any other person who cares for your child.

-- Turner TL, et al. Clinical features and etiology of colic. http://www.uptodate.com/home/index.html.
-Accessed March 1, 2011.
+- Turner TL, et al. Infantile colic: Clinical features and diagnosis. http://www.uptodate.com/home.
+Accessed Dec.
+11, 2013.